RicardoRamirezR/blade-nav.nvim/README.md

 # blade-nav.nvim
-Navigating Blade views and routes within Laravel projects
+Navigating Blade views, routes and configs within Laravel projects

 `blade-nav.nvim` is a Neovim plugin designed to enhance navigation within Laravel projects.
 It allows quick access to Blade files and their corresponding